Jennifer Paterson: Early life and career

+Personal life and death

-Paterson was a committed Roman Catholic who never married or had any children.
-She was diagnosed with lung cancer in July 1999 and died a month later in London.
-She asked for caviar for her last meal but died before she could eat it.
-Following a traditional requiem mass, she was cremated at Putney Vale Crematorium and her ashes were interred in the cemetery there.
+Paterson was a staunch Roman Catholic who never married or had any children.
+Paterson was the niece of Anthony Bartlett, the last Gentiluomo of the Archbishop of Westminster.
+In about 1980 Paterson moved into Bartlett's flat at 180a Ashley Gardens, Emery Hill Street, which is within sight of Westminster Cathedral, and she lived there with him until her death.
+She was diagnosed with lung cancer in July 1999 and died a month later in London on 10 August 1999.
+Paterson asked for caviar for her last meal but she died before she could eat it.
+Following a traditional Requiem Mass, she was cremated at Putney Vale Crematorium and her ashes were interred in the cemetery there.

-Paterson was a parishioner of the London Oratory, and in her will, she left them a bequest that is used to fund their choir programme.
+Paterson was a parishioner of the London Oratory, and in her will she left a bequest to fund their choir programme.